GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/override/index.md

 : The page that appears when the user chooses the History menu item from the Chrome menu or, on Mac, the Show Full History item from the History menu.
 You can also get to this page by entering the URL **chrome://history**.
+New Tab
-**New Tab:** The page that appears when the user creates a new tab or window.
+: The page that appears when the user creates a new tab or window.
 You can also get to this page by entering the URL **chrome://newtab**.

 {% Aside %}